SimonDanisch/MIT18065/README.md

 ## Installation.
-* Summary:  we will download Julia, start it in a terminal, download a ton of software, and then open up a Jupyter Notebook (A better installation, especially for windows will be available Monday)
+* Summary:  we will download Julia, start it in a terminal, download a ton of software, and then open up a Jupyter Notebook

 ## Install vanilla Julia
 1. install Julia 0.5 (command line version) as described in http://julialang.org/downloads/